trishume/wikicrush/README.md

 ## Generating the Files

+1. Install Ruby+Bundler and optionally [Nim](http://nim-lang.org/) to make one process WAY faster.
 1. Git clone the latest wikicrush
 1. Run `bundle install` in the wikicrush directory.
 1. Download the latest `enwiki-<some_date>-pages-articles.xml.bz2`